Jump to content

 Generate a signature with custom text and additional options.

-- Select one of the provided photo styles
+• Select one of the provided alpha masks

 For Linux users:

-- Download "DDsiggen_<version#>_linux.zip" and use the Linux executable inside.
+• Download "DDsiggen_<version#>_linux.zip" and use the Linux executable (no file extension) inside.

 For Mac users:

-- If you have Wine installed on your Mac, you can download "DDsiggen_<version#>_win.zip".
-The Windows executable (.exe) inside should run under Wine.
-(Although it's untested on Mac).
+• If you have Wine installed on your Mac, download "DDsiggen_<version#>_win.zip".
+The Windows executable (.exe) inside should run under Wine on Mac.

 Run directly in Python (any OS):

-• Extract the contents of the "DDsiggen_<version#>_win.zip" file.
+• Extract the contents of the downloaded ZIP file

-• Copy the doll photos you want to use in your signature into the same folder as the extracted "DDsiggen_<version#>.exe" file.
+• (Optional but recommended) Copy the doll photos you want to use in your signature into the same folder as the extracted files (see image below)

-• You can enter your dolls' names into the "names.txt" and "epithets.txt" files
+• (Optional) You can enter your dolls' names into the "names.txt" and "epithets.txt" files

-• You can copy additional fonts into the "fonts" folder
+• (Optional) You can copy additional fonts into the "fonts" folder

-• On first launch, you will get the warning shown in the images below, since Windows does not know this application.
+• On first launch, you will get the warning shown in the images below, since Windows does not know this program

 7ce002ace34eae93273a9e27e00c.jpg6e5bc9acb1ba621c2dd3ed3edd60.jpg